Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Discussion

 Third, some plausible covariates are unavailable for inclusion, such as the number of citations a paper received at the time of being mentioned.
-However, we anticipate the effect of such covariates to be small given current controls. \sm{Fig. S1} shows that the majority of papers were mentioned within one year after publication, which limits the citations a paper can accrue in such a short academic time period.
+However, we anticipate the effect of such covariates to be small given current controls.
+Furthermore, the majority of papers in our data were mentioned within one year after publication (\sm{Fig. S1}), which limits the number of citations a paper can accrue in such a short time window.
+Relatedly, we lacked direct measure of authors' English fluency, and our measure of prestige-related factors such as author rank and affiliation rank may not be able to accurately reflect prestige.

 Fourth, we did not test other potential mechanisms.
-For instance, reporters often choose whom to interview based on who is listed as the corresponding author.
-Although our model controls for the corresponding author status (\sm{Table S5}), however, which author of a paper is designated as corresponding---and whose contribution is seen as deserving of formal authorship at all---may itself be a product of structural discrimination with respect to authors' demographics.
-Thus disparities seen in the press may be partly driven by decades or centuries of decisions that are ingrained in publishing practices and institutions \cite{small2020sociological}.
+For instance, reporters often choose to interview authors listed as the corresponding author and prestigious authors from top institutions.
+Although our model controls for the corresponding author status, author rank, and affiliation rank, we did not examine how much of the disparities are driven by these prestige-related factors.
+It is possible that which author of a paper is designated as corresponding and their selection into top institutions are themselves a product of structural discrimination with respect to authors' demographics.
+Thus disparities observed in press mentions may be partly driven by decades or centuries of decisions that are ingrained in institution hiring practices \cite{small2020sociological}.

 Fifth, our data contain too few examples of some ethnicities (e.g., Polynesian and Caribbean) to accurately estimate disparities; such ethnicities are regrettably omitted, though we recognize that these groups likely experience disparity from their minority status as well.